Bumblebee - Miss Otter/Miss Merry

 Cosmic Kids - yoga through story

-Starting time: You can drop your child off from 8.35 to 8.45 in the playground you enter through the walk way.
-At least 1 member of the team will be on the door to greet children and other members of staff will be in the classrooms helping the children to hang up coats and wash hands.
-You collect children at 3.15 from the same playground.
-Please remember to maintain a social distance from others in the playground and exit the school via the one-way system.
+You can drop your child off between 8.35 and 8.45.
+At least 1 member of the team will be on the door to greet children and other members of staff will be in the classrooms helping the children to hang up their coats and wash their hands.
+You collect your child at 3.15.
+Please remember to maintain a social distance from others in the playground, wear a face covering and exit the school via the one-way system.

 Children need to bring their book bag into school each day.

 Children need to bring in a named water bottle into school each day.
-Please support the school policy by sending in water rather than juice in bottles.
+Please support the school policy by sending in water rather than juice.
 They do not need to bring in a snack as we provide a fruit snack in the morning and milk in the afternoon.

 Please send in a change of clothes (for accidents) which we will keep in a plastic bag on your child’s peg.

-We have P.E. every Wednesday, when children should come into school dressed in their P.E. kit (t-shirt, shorts/tracksuit bottoms/ school jumper, trainers).
+We have PE every Wednesday.
+Children should come into school dressed in their PE kit (shorts or tracksuit bottoms, tshirt, school jumper and trainers).
 Plimsolls can be sent in and kept on your child’s peg.
 Please make sure long hair is tied back and any earrings are either taken out or can be covered with tape.
-They will remain in their P.E. kit all day so there is no need to send in uniform to change into.
+They will remain in their PE kit all day so there is no need to send in uniform for them to change into.